AppliedDrones/Onboarding/README.md

 sudo apt install -y docker.io docker-compose sudo usermod -aG docker $USER  # Allow non-root use
 ```
-Now we have some networking configuration to ensure our virtual machine can connect to external ip addresses.
+Now we have some networking configuration to ensure our virtual machine can connect to external ip addresses (robots).

 Networking is one of the unexpected challenges in robotics development.
 Robots require precise IP configurations, routing, and wireless setups.
 For a deeper conceptual dive, check out [Networking for Robots: A Crash Course](https://www.robotsforroboticists.com/networking-robots-crash-course/).